Review: Dream Cruises 2-Night Bintan Island Weekend Getaway – Part 1

 The bathroom on Genting Dream Cruises

 The first thing we did after putting down our stuff in the room was have dinner at the lower Dream Dining Room on Deck 7.
 We were served a full course Chinese set menu meal that tasted really delicious.
 Unfortunately because of their use of shellfish ingredients, my husband had a minor scare when his bottom lip started itching and developing a rash.
-Nothing serious, but we didn’t dine here after that (awww…).
+Nothing too serious, but sadly, we didn’t dine here after that.

-My mom-in-law mentioned that the upper Dream Dining Room on Deck 8 served yummy dim sum in the mornings too.
-Sadly, we didn’t manage to wake up early enough to try that out.
+My mom-in-law mentioned that the upper Dream Dining Room on Deck 8 served yummy dim sum in the mornings as well.
+Alas, we didn’t manage to wake up early enough to try that out.

 Entrance to the lower Dream Dining Room on Deck 7 of Genting Dream Cruises